sulu/sulu-docs/bundles/media/properties-provider.rst

 on your server.
 When it is available the provider will return the ``duration``, ``width`` and ``height`` of the video.

-Create own one Properties Provider
+Create custom Properties Provider
 ----------------------------------

-Its possible to create your own media properties provider you need to create a new service which implements the ``PropertiesProviderInterface`` like the following:
+It is possible to register a custom media properties provider in your project.
+To do this, you create a new service that implements the ``PropertiesProviderInterface``:

 .. code-block:: php